 Mixing: Where Do I Start?

 After a while, the answer to this question becomes personal.
-Many mix engineers prefer to start with the vocals – many prefer to start with the rhythm section – some focus on just the low end.
+Many mix engineers prefer to start with the vocals, many prefer to start with the rhythm section, and some focus on just the low end.
 There isn’t a right or wrong, per se, but I can offer some food for thought.
 And even if you’re a veteran engineer stuck in your ways, it may be worth considering.

 Other Focal Points

 Ultimately though, I grew apart from it.
 Not because it wasn’t working, but because the vocals didn’t always inspire me.
 And, sometimes there weren’t vocals at all (small detail).
 So I switched over to another take on starting the mix.
 I would listen for something that I thought already sounded really great, and would make that my focal point.
 Again – an effective method.

 But that starting point didn’t really settle.
 I found that I would enjoy my mix at the end, but there would be a lot of recall requests – because I was imposing my vision onto the song.

 Finally, I settled on a new starting place.
 One that I’ve kept with and has worked like a charm every time.
 I start with the heartbeat of the song.
 I search out that key groove – the rhythm that everything feels like it’s a part of.
 Whether that be in the guitar, drums, or synth – wherever it was – I sought out that linch pin to the groove.

 Truthfully – as much as moving lyrics are important, the part of the music that we feel is the rhythm.
 Groove determines first and foremost how the listener connects with the song.
 The stronger the groove, the more effective the song will be.

 So I find that groove, and then find what that groove connects to.
 Then I find the next connection.
 And as I mix, I’m not simply mixing for sonics.
 I’m mixing to make sure that all the rhythmic parts are connecting and feeding into each other.